Tracing the high-z cosmic web with Quaia: catalogues of voids and clusters in the quasar distribution: Datasets and methodology

-Further, we make use of the selection function provided by the \emph{Quaia} team (shown in Fig.~\ref {fig:selection_function_and_quasars}), which is a full-sky \texttt{healpix} \citep{gorski2005healpix} map assigning the completeness of quasar observations in a given pixel.
-Completeness is estimated from the most important systematic effects, such as dust extinction, stellar density, scan patterns of the parent surveys, etc. (see \cite{Storey_Fisher_2024} for details).
-This selection function sky map facilitates the necessary corrections to the local density of QSOs in noisier pixels when looking for voids and clusters (see section~\ref{sec:revolver_methodology}), and it also allows us to completely exclude pixels from the analysis.
-We decided to set a threshold of $\texttt{sel\_func}>0.52$ in the completeness map, which is a conservative choice to keep about 24,372 $deg^2$ sky area while excluding the noisiest pixels near the Milky Way's plane.
+Furthermore, we make use of the selection function provided by the \emph{Quaia} team (shown in Fig.~\ref {fig:selection_function_and_quasars}), which is a full-sky \texttt{healpix} \citep{gorski2005healpix} map that assigns the completeness of quasar observations in a given pixel.
+Completeness is estimated from the most important systematic effects, such as dust extinction, stellar density, and scan patterns of the parent surveys (see \cite{Storey_Fisher_2024} for details).
+This selection function sky map ($\texttt{sel\_func}$, see also Table~\ref{tab:value_added_table} for further detail) facilitates the necessary corrections to the local density of quasars in noisier pixels when looking for voids and clusters (see Section~\ref{sec:revolver_methodology}), and it also allows us to completely exclude pixels from the analysis.
+We decided to set a threshold of $\texttt{sel\_func}>0.52$ in the completeness map, which is a conservative choice to keep about 24,372 $deg^2$ of the sky area while excluding the noisiest pixels near the Milky Way's plane.

-In the above observational window on the sky, we also applied a redshift cut at $0.8 < z < 2.2$, leaving 708,483 quasars for our analysis, i.e. $55\%$ of the whole quasar data set.
-This choice is motivated by the higher number density of sources in the \emph{Quaia} catalogue in that range (see Fig.~\ref {fig:selection_function_and_quasars}), and also to allow more direct comparisons with previous results, since eBOSS QSO analyses of voids also focused on this redshift range \citep[][]{Kovacs2021}.
+In the above observational window on the sky, we also applied a redshift cut at $0.8 < z < 2.2$, leaving 708,483 quasars for our analysis, i.e. $55\%$ of the whole quasar dataset.
+This choice is motivated by the higher number density of sources in the \emph{Quaia} catalogue in that range (see Fig.~\ref {fig:selection_function_and_quasars}), and also to allow more direct comparisons with previous results, since eBOSS quasar analyses of voids also focused on this redshift range \citep[][]{Kovacs2021}.